Young woman with GL smiling and sitting on her bed Young woman with GL smiling and sitting on her bed

 Injection training and adherence support

-Start your patients off right with Myalept by using a registered nurse to provide injection training at no cost.
+Start your patients off right with Myalept by using a registered nurse to provide injection training.
 Keep your patients motivated to stay on track with refill reminders and helpful tips for staying on therapy.

 Myalept fulfillment support